sohag-mbstu-ict/Bank_Loan_Based_on_ANN/README.md

 then will get confirmation message and email which tells whether a student will get student loan

-Requirements : tensorflow backend django version 3.6, Dataset name bankloan.csv
+Requirements : tensorflow backend django version 3.6, Dataset name Churn_Modelling.csv

 Algorithm : Artificial neural networks (ANNs), which is used in different fields such as bank check signature recognition, Image processing
             Language processing and translation, Route detection,Speech recognition,Forecasting